SOFTENG 770 : Capstone Project

 Course Overview

 This course involves the application of the skills and knowledge you have learnt over your first three years in engineering.
-You will work in small teams with Electrical, Computer, and Software Engineering colleagues to build a real-world project.
+You will work with Electrical, Computer, and Software Engineering colleagues in small teams to build a real-world project.
 This will include project coordination and technical considerations.
-You will need to consider the cultural, economic and environmental impacts with the associated safety and health issues.
+You must consider the cultural, economic and environmental impacts with the associated safety and health issues.

 Each team will undertake a preliminary investigation before building a prototype.
-At the end of the course, your team will deliver a professional business case justifying your final solution and support this with an oral demonstration and interview.
-Individuals in each team of 6-8 students will undertake complementary roles to complete the work.
+At the end of the course, your team will deliver a professional business case justifying your final solution and support this with a demonstration.
+Individuals in each team will undertake complementary roles to complete the work.
 Your final solution will span all three disciplines, from electronics to software.

-As software engineers, you will focus on building human-facing applications to receive and send data to an intelligent device, display the information in a meaningful manner, and provide additional data analytics.
+As software engineers, you will focus on building human-facing applications to receive and send data to an intelligent device, display the information meaningfully, and provide additional data analytics.

 Course Requirements